Orange County Nursing Home Abuse & Neglect Lawyers

 Adult Protective Services.
 For immediate concerns about the health or wellbeing of an elderly Orange County resident, call Adult Protective Services at (800) 451-5155.

 California Department of Public Health.
-For complaints about a skill nursing facility, or to obtain a complaint history, contact the Orange County office of the California Department of Public Health.
+For complaints about a skilled nursing facility, or to obtain a complaint history, contact the Orange County office of the California Department of Public Health.
 The local office of CDPH can be reached at (800) 228-5243.

 Ombudsman.
 The phone number of the Orange County Ombudsman Office can be obtained by calling (800) 231-4024.